microsoft/ai-developer/Labs/lab-02.md

     logger.info(f"Response: {response}")
     return response
     ```
-1. In case you encounter any indentation error, use the code from the following link:
+1. In case you encounter any indentation error, use the code from the following URL:
     ```
     https://raw.githubusercontent.com/CloudLabsAI-Azure/ai-developer/refs/heads/prod/CodeBase/python/lab-02.py
     ```